ngamorg/vacci-nation/README.md

 > * Wilson, E. B. and Worcester, J. (1945), `The law of mass action in epidemiology', Proceedings of the National Academy of Sciences of the United States of America 31(1), 24.

-## Research Methods

-(Cellular Automata, Agent-Based Model, Continuous Modeling...)
-(If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)

-## Other

-(mention datasets you are going to use)